 Chief Samuel Ladoke Akintola (SLA) provided water and electricity for the upkeep of the two schools.
 SLA provided water and electricity for the upkeep of the two schools.
 SLA single-handedly built an Assembly hall for Ògbómòsó Girl’s High School.

 Other laudable achievements credited to SLA included mass intra city road network carried out between 1953-1957 through communal efforts spearheaded by him.

 Interestingly as a good example, it is said that part of his father’s Akinbola’s house at Laka/Jagun, Ògbómòsó was First demolished to give way to the road construction.

 What an example of a good democrat!

-In his hometown, Ògbómòsó, the Redifussion radio service of 1955 was installed at Okelerin Junction of the town.
+In his hometown, Ògbómòsó, the Rediffusion radio service of 1955 was installed at Okelerin Junction of the town.
 Similarly, the new General Hospital came into being in 1957.

 He made sure new electricity was installed in Ògbómòsó in 1961 and a new town hall built during his period is still standing till date as a monumental edifice now called Soun Ogunlola hall, and a new Ògbómòsó waterworks Dam on (Oba River) was put to use in 1964.

-From all that have been said, Chief Samuel Ladoke Akintola was a man with a large heart and with robust monumental achievements, not only in his immediate community, Ògbómòsó, where he hailed from, but was for the whole country, Nigeria.
+From all that has been said, Chief Samuel Ladoke Akintola was a man with a large heart and with robust monumental achievements, not only in his immediate community, Ògbómòsó, where he hailed from but was for the whole country, Nigeria.

 He was among the leading torch bearers’ nationalist and was equally among the front-liners who fought for the independence of Nigeria and was awarded the prestigious national award of Grand Commander of the Order of Niger (GCON).